 The course materials are available for instructors to freely use in classroom settings, or for any motivated developer to use for self-study.

 What does the course cover?

-Advanced Android Development includes five teaching units:
+Advanced Android Development includes six teaching units:

 - Unit 1: Expand the user experience

 - Unit 2: Make your apps fast and small